Top 20 Monitoring Tools in DevOps for 2023

 - It is a time-series database optimized for storing and querying large amounts of time-series data.

 - InfluxDB has a pull-based architecture that can significantly load the monitored systems.

 - InfluxDB is primarily a data storage and querying tool and does not have built-in data collection capabilities.

 7. Elastic Stack

-Formerly known as ELK Stack, Elastic Stack is a collection of three open-source tools, including Elasticsearch, Logstash, and Kibana.
+Formerly known as ELK Stack, Elastic Stack is a collection of three open-source tools: Elasticsearch, Logstash, and Kibana.
 It is a log analysis tool for monitoring, security, troubleshooting, compliance, SEO, and business intelligence.

 - The Elastic Stack has a large and active community, so many resources are available for learning and troubleshooting.

-- The Elastic Stack can be resource intensive, which can be an issue in high-scale environments.
+- The Elastic Stack can be resource intensive, an issue in high-scale environments.